davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 upwelling.
 The time lag between deep slab window opening and the ca. 1.7 Ma eruption age of Crystal Knob presents a problem for the origin of the Crystal Knob lava.
-Our studies on the Crystal Knob xenoliths indicate an underlying lithosphere-asthenosphere boundary at a depth of 50-80 km, which is consistent with regional seismic studies placing it at ~70 km beneath the central California Coast Ranges [@Li2007].
+Our studies on the Crystal Knob xenoliths indicate an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies placing it at ~70 km beneath the central California Coast Ranges [@Li2007].
 In contrast 28-20 Ma old oceanic lithosphere of the adjacent Monterey plate [@Wilson2005], based on thermal decay relations [@Doin1996],